okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 ### FAQ for resources

 Can I create a dynamic a dynamic amount of resources?
 No you can perform code generation.

+The work around is the `troposphere` Python library.